Scan Azure NetApp Files volumes with NetApp Data Classification

 Discover the Azure NetApp Files system that you want to scan

-If the Azure NetApp Files system you want to scan is not already in the NetApp Console as system, add it in the Systems page.
+If the Azure NetApp Files system you want to scan is not already in the NetApp Console as a system, add it in the Systems page.

 Deploy the Data Classification instance